V1EngineeringInc/V1EngineeringInc-Docs/docs/mp3dp/repeatassm.md

 ![!mp3dp repeat assembly](../img/repeat/PXL_20220111_031050852.jpg){: width="600"}

+* This is the best picture I could come up with.
+Low belt shown tight, high belt shown loose.
+* Feed the belt in from the hub and work your way around.
+* No twists, no crossing.
+* Cut the belt leaving 30mm or so on each end when pulled snug.
+You can trim it further later.

 ![!mp3dp repeat assembly](../img/repeat/PXL_20220111_031226604.jpg){: width="600"}

+* lock the belt in the front with a 4 tooth segment.

 ![!mp3dp repeat assembly](../img/repeat/PXL_20220111_031305180.jpg){: width="600"}

+* Pull it in and make sure it is at least flush if not a bit further in.

 ![!mp3dp repeat assembly](../img/repeat/PXL_20220111_031409412.jpg){: width="600"}

+* The Belt Tugger gets locked with a 4 tooth segment.

 ![!mp3dp repeat assembly](../img/repeat/PXL_20220111_031409413.jpg){: width="600"}

+* Seat the nut.

 ![!mp3dp repeat assembly](../img/repeat/PXL_20220111_031459421.jpg){: width="600"}

+* Okay, this part is fiddly.
+It might take a few tries to get right.
+* Feed the belt through and pull it snug.
+You can use pliers.
+* The lock, when fully inserted, will loosen up 2mm.
+It sinks in a bit.

 ![!mp3dp repeat assembly](../img/repeat/PXL_20220111_031509074.jpg){: width="600"}

 ![!mp3dp repeat assembly](../img/repeat/PXL_20220111_031539769.jpg){: width="600"}

+* Make sure the lock is fully seated.

 ![!mp3dp repeat assembly](../img/repeat/PXL_20220111_032445718.jpg){: width="600"}

+* Trim the belts a bit, leave a little room in case you need to snug them up later.
+* Insert the screw.
+* Try to get both belts lightly tensioned and equal.
+* Measure the coreXY diagonals from the back corners to the trucks to make sure it is square.
+* Adjusting the belt tension will change the angle of the X axis rail.
+Give the belt a little tug to see which way the rails angles.

 ### Z axis X3